0x3EF8/Nero-2.0/docs/README.md

      ```

 3. **Running the Bot**:
-   - Start the bot with:
+   - To start the bot in development mode, use:
      ```bash
+     npm run dev
+     ```
+   - To run it normally, you can use:
+     ```bash
      node index.js
      ```
-   - Alternatively, you can use:
+   - Alternatively, you can also use:
      ```bash
      npm start
      ```
 ## Usage

 - To interact with Nero 2.0, add the account you used to connect to Nero-2.0 into a group chat.